 In accordance with the Company's Corporate Governance Principles, the Board has affirmatively determined that all current directors are independent of PNM Resources and its management (with the exception of Ms. Patricia K. Collawn).
 Ms. Collawn is considered an inside director because of her employment as the President and CEO of the Company.

 In determining the independence of the non-employee members of the Board, the Board examined all direct and indirect relationships of these non-employee directors with the Company and determined that all such relationships complied with the specific independence criteria under applicable law, including the NYSE listing standards.
-In addition, the only direct or indirect relationships between PNM Resources and each current non-employee director nominee consisted of service on the Board or a Board committee, being a shareholder or a retail utility customer of the Company, or were indirect relationships that were determined to be immaterial in amount and significance.
+In addition, the only direct or indirect relationships between PNM Resources and each current non-employee director consist of service on the Board or a Board committee, and being a shareholder or a retail utility customer of the Company.

 Majority Voting for Directors